-- 8. Telecommunication facilities and supporting infrastructure are to be designed in such a way as to minimise or reduce their visual impact from the public domain and adjacent areas. - 9.
+- certification about the standards with which the facility will comply. - 8.
+Telecommunication facilities and supporting infrastructure are to be designed in such a way as to minimise or reduce their visual impact from the public domain and adjacent areas. - 9.
 Infrastructure must: - a. be designed in consideration of the local context; - b. be integrated with the existing building structure; - c. have concealed cables where practical and appropriate; - d. be unobtrusive where possible; and - e. be consistent with the character of the surrounding area. - 10.
-Where a facility is located at ground level, suitable landscaping/ screening is to be provided to soften the appearance of the facility.
+Where a facility is located at ground level, suitable landscaping/screening is to be provided to soften the appearance of the facility.